Skip to main content

 • Disruptive Clothing – You may not wear clothing that may cause a disruption or that is provocative or obscene, including undergarments that are visible.
 Shirts and shoes are required.

-• Drugs – You may not possess, use, or be under the influence of any narcotic or illegal drug in violation of state or federal law.
+• Drugs – You may not possess, use, or be under the influence of any illegal narcotic (unprescribed medication) or illegal drug in violation of state or federal law.

 • Failure to follow a reasonable request – You may not disregard reasonable directives of any College employee acting in the interest of the College.